ulampinoy/ulampinoy-atbp/videos/chicken-mushrooms-blue-cheese-sauce.md

 Watch and cook-along with the [video recipe.](https://youtu.be/mm2Nw-uj_3s) For recipe ideas/comments/requests you can [reach us in the contact form](http://localhost:8080/about/#contact-us).

-We have a [growing YouTube channel](https://www.youtube.com/user/ulampinoy) and a community around it.
-Support us by [subscribing or sharing](https://www.youtube.com/user/ulampinoy) it.
-Maraming salamat! 🙏🏼
+We have a [growing YouTube channel](https://www.youtube.com/user/ulampinoy) and a community of happy home cooks!
+Join us by [subscribing or sharing](https://www.youtube.com/user/ulampinoy) it.

+Happy cooking and eating!
+Maraming salamat po... 🙏🏼